As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 Many potters have had the disappointing experience at least one time of their pottery exploding in the kiln.
 The beauty of pottery is that you can get some very unexpectedly wonderful results.
 However, a nerve-wracking array of things can go wrong with pottery once you hand it over to the kiln of fate.
 So, exactly why does pottery explode in the kiln?

 The main reason that pottery explodes in the kiln is residual moisture left in the clay body even when it appears bone dry.
 Once the kiln reaches 212F, the moisture starts to turn into steam.
-It expands very rapidly and the pottery shatters to accommodate the steam.
+The steam expands very rapidly into any small air pockets in the clay and shatters the pottery.

 If a piece of pottery is going to explode, it normally does so in the bisque fire.
 The reason for this is that prior to the bisque fire, the greenware still has some water content.
 After the bisque fire, all this water will have gone.
 So, the main reason for the pottery to explode will have basically evaporated.

 However, there are other factors that can cause pottery to explode at other points during firing.
 This article will have a look at each contributing factor.

 Moisture Can Make Pottery Explode in The Kiln

 It is commonly said that air bubbles in clay cause pottery to explode.
 However, this is only partially true.
 The primary reason why pottery can explode in the kiln is water in the clay.